djizco/react-boilerplate/README.md

 * Babel lets you use ES6/7 features.
 * Hot Module Reloading for JS and CSS makes development quick and easy.
 * CSS pre-processor setup for LESS and SASS lets you keep your styles clean and organized.

+## Updates

+* Update to React 16
+* Add Hot Module Reloader for JS and CSS.
+* Add Webpack 3

 ## Code Structure